olekaspt/Lab10/README.md

    }
 ```

   *	AddItem – adds an item to list.
+Do not allow duplicates, otherwise you have to worry about returning a vector of smart pointers for the get case.
   *	GetItem – searches the list for a given item.
 If found, it returns a pointer to the item but doesn’t remove it from the list.
   *	Contains – returns an int indicating the number of items in the table.
   *	Destructor